grantMU3000/WebPortfolio/README.md

 <img src="images/SearchBar.png" alt="Search Result Picture">
 <br>

-3. Enjoy the website!
-Reminder: To go to the home screen from any other page, click on Grant Robinson in the top left corner of the screen.
+3. Enjoy the website! <b> Reminder: To go to the home screen from any other page, click on Grant Robinson in the top left corner of the screen. </b>